 What did I do?

 To have the feeling of cold often, I decided to face the cold very often.
-Therefore, I tried to survived a Dutch winter in a t-shirt.
-From October until today I wore only a t-shirt, no sweater, no jacket (I did wear pants though).
+Therefore, I tried to survive a Dutch winter in a t-shirt.
+From the Autumn until the Spring I wore only a t-shirt, no sweater, no jacket (I did wear pants though).
 Snow was falling, ice was cracking, but I survived.
 Justin, don’t be so cocky; it’s just the Netherlands not Alaska!
 And stop lying, you wore a sweater twice!
 Yep that is right, the average temperature this winter was 7 °C (45 °F) and I wore a sweater twice.
 Still, it was cold and people stared at me frequently, sometimes trying to lend their scarves to me.
 But I refused; I felt an increasing love for the cold winter.

 In October I stopped wearing a jacket, which did not feel like a big enough challenge.
-Therefore, I also stopped wearing a sweater and using the heating (when I was alone).
-Furthermore, I took cold showers, did some winter swimming in lakes, undertook an icebath session and exercised always in shirts and shorts.
+Therefore, I also stopped wearing a sweater and stopped using the heating (when I was alone).
+Furthermore, overtime I took cold showers, did some winter swimming in lakes, participated in an icebath session and always exercised outside in my shorts.
 Those are all activities which suddenly raised my interests this winter.
 How did I become a cold-loving-freak?
 How did I do that, and what did I learn?

 How did I do it?

-To examine my bodily responses I analyzed my daily average heart rate and skin temperature of this winter without a jacket (2015-2016) using my Mybasis B1 healthwatch data (N=126) and compared it to my data of the winter of 2014-2015, where I did wear jackets and sweaters (N=122).
+To examine my bodily responses I analyzed my daily average heart rate and skin temperature of this winter without a jacket (2015-2016) using my Mybasis B1 healthwatch data (N=126 (126 days)) and compared it to my data of the winter of 2014-2015, where I did wear jackets and sweaters (N=122).
 Furthermore, I used my (subjective) feeling of health, and activity pattern scores (scale 1-10) of my daily quantitative diary (N=157).
 For analyzing the effects on my eating behavior, I analyzed my daily calorie, fat, carbs, and protein intake, using my Myfitnesspal data (N=103).
-For all variables, I excluded “Holiday-data” because they are incomparable with my normal data.
+For all variables, I excluded “Holiday-data” because they were anomalies compared to my normal data.

 In SPSS 22 and excel 2007 I analyzed and plotted the data for further insights.